 Your company's marketing plan will be read by all the internal managers in your company and, most probably, by your company's outside directors to help them understand the overall strategy of the business as a whole, the specific marketing strategy and the primary marketing, sales and products tactics that will be employed along with the budgets and sales forecasts for the year.
-In 2023, this is more important than ever so rather than 12 months at a time, our recommendation is that your marketing plan should be looking out for the next six months incorporating a set of quarterly tactical pillars.
-Marketing success in 2023 is about employing the basics of marketing but layered on top of that is a new baseline about adopting and implementing rapid change when either your business or the market...or both...require change, and it is our belief that this year of 2023 will continue to change very quickly in the worlds of Marketing and Sales.
+In 2024, this is more important than ever so rather than 12 months at a time, our recommendation is that your marketing plan should be looking out for the next six months incorporating a set of quarterly tactical pillars.
+One quarter into 2024, then regen your plan for the remaining nine months since by that time, you will have more specifics as to the impact on your business from the wars and the potential outcomes of the U.S. elections.

+Marketing success in 2024 is about employing the basics of marketing but layered on top of that is a new baseline about adopting and implementing rapid change when either your business or the market...or both...require change, and it is our belief that this year of 2024 will continue to change very quickly in both of the worlds of marketing and of sales as a direct result of employing AI tools.